adam2am/anti-mouse/main-scripts/- features public -.md

         - Caps + Click as a Ctrl + Click
         - Caps + tab = shift tab
         - is there a excalidraw for vscode studio

+        - settings page with ability to turn on/off
+                + to add extra functionality or the way its gonna behave like ;dw (hotstrings) with a space at the end or insta execution cuz ;aw(accent word) isn't possible insta == gonna not let the ;awd (accent word delete) make sense to add a space or some timeout before the insta execution and for full phrases like ;awd when we have nothing after it or just remove the ;awd completely >> make a delition via ;d first

         - switching language layout with something else as well